 BioModels Database (http://biomodels.net) is a data resource that allows biologists to store, search and retrieve published mathematical models of biological interests.
 Models present in BioModels Database are annotated and linked to relevant data resources, such as publications, databases of compounds and pathways.

-- $1. \ \ In the Menu, select \ \textbf{Database}, then \ \textbf{Import model from BioModels.net...}$ - 2.
-The BioModels.net dialog opens. - 3.
-Select a model in the list and click OK.
+- 1. In the Menu, select Database, then Import model from BioModels.net... - 2.
+The BioModels.net dialog opens.